Arouna Kone scores as Sivasspor hold Konyaspor | Goal.com

 The Yigidos hit the ground running in their quest to continue with their winning form after clinching victory last time out against Denizlispor.

-Former Ivory Coast international Kone opened the scoring at the half-hour mark with a fine header which caught goalkeeper Serkan Kirintili napping.
+Former Ivory Coast international Kone opened the scoring on the half-hour mark with a fine header which caught goalkeeper Serkan Kirintili napping.

 Konyaspor, however, came back stronger just before the half-time break with two quick goals from Nejc Skubic and Deni Milosevic.